input-output-hk/essential-cardano-content/content/article/a-list-of-community-built-developer-tools-on-cardano.md

 *   [Kuber](https://github.com/dQuadrant/kuber): an open-source library and developer-friendly API that abstracts the complexity of creating balanced EUTXO transactions on Cardano.

-*   [KuberIDE](https://kuberide.com): a browser based Plutus/Haskell smart contract development and testing platform based on Kuber that comes with extensive set of sample contracts and documentation.
-Developers don't have to setup any infrastructure to start developing on Cardano.
+*   [KuberIDE](https://kuberide.com): a browser-based Plutus/Haskell smart contract development and testing platform based on Kuber that comes with an extensive set of sample contracts and documentation.
+Developers don't have to set up any infrastructure to start developing on Cardano.

 *   [Go-Cardano-Serialization](https://github.com/fivebinaries/go-cardano-serialization): Golang library for serialization & deserialization of Cardano data structures.